4d/docs/website/translated_docs/pt/Concepts/methods.md

  PRINT SELECTION([Customers])
 ```

 This capability simplifies your methods dramatically.
-In the example, you do not need to know how the `MODIFY_CUSTOMER` method works, just what it does.
+This capability simplifies your methods dramatically.
 This is the second reason for using subroutines—to clarify your methods.
 In this way, your methods become extensions to the 4D language.

 If you need to change your method of finding customers in this example project, you will need to change only one method, not ten.
 This is the next reason to use subroutines—to facilitate changes to your methods.